 Merkle Tree and Merkle Roots

 As blocks are continually added to an increasing blockchain, there is a need to reclaim storage space; this is the role of the Merkle Tree.
 Only the root of the hash is stored (the Merkle Root), and not the entire transaction.
 Thus with the root, it is still possible to verify the blockchain without sorting through all of the data.
-Verification processes are therefore simplified becasue you follow a branch that links transactions to the block it was originally time-stamped in.
+Verification processes are therefore simplified because you follow a branch that links transactions to the block it was originally time-stamped in.
 But the complete transaction itself is not stored as they take up a lot of space.
 Instead, the check is to ensure that the previous network node accepted the transaction.
-This process constantly affirms reliability and, that subsequent blocks will be added to the chain.
+This process constantly affirms reliability.
+It also demands that subsequent blocks are added to the chain in the same way.

 How is this done?
 The Merkle Root summarizes all of the data in the related transactions and stores it in the block header.
 Just as we saw is the case for hashes, the Merkle Root is altered if a single detail in any of the transactions is altered.
 Using a Merkle tree’s roots makes testing a to see if a specific transaction is included in the set or not much more efficient then going through all of the blocks in the chain.